-Stretching from Tarifa in the east to Sotogrande in the west, Spain’s Costa del Sol is one of the most popular regions where UK ex-pats buy homes.
+So why do we choose to live on the Costa del Sol?
+Spain’s Costa del Sol is one of the most popular regions where UK ex-pats buy homes.

 It used to cost almost double the current price to fly from London to Malaga, before the introduction of budget airlines.
-Most major cities in northern Europe are now served by budget airlines, which makes Malaga Airport and the Costa del Sol much more accessible.
-Malaga to London for example costs around €70-€80 one way (depending on the time of year you wish to travel), and Easyjet, Ryanair, BMI Baby and Jet2 all serve Malaga Airport from most cities in the UK.
+Major cities in northern Europe are now served by budget airlines, which makes Malaga Airport and the Costa del Sol much more accessible.
+Malaga to London, for example, costs around €70-€80 one way (depending on the time of year you wish to travel).
+Easyjet, Ryanair, BMI Baby and Jet2 all serve Malaga Airport from most cities in the UK.
 Flight time between Malaga and London is just 2 hours, which is another reason why the Costa del Sol is such a haven for Brits abroad.

 If you are moving to or from the Costa del Sol and you are looking for long-term or short-term storage in Manilva, uStore-it can help.
 Customers experience great service.